renetaBoneva/renetaBoneva/README.md

 <h2 align="left">Reneta Boneva</h2>
 <h3 align="left">Hi there 👋 I'm Reneta and I live in Bulgaria.
-Currently, I am studying at the University of Plovdiv, pursuing Mathematics, Computer Science, and Information Technology and Software Engineering with JavaScript at SoftUni. </h3>
+Currently, I am studying at the University of Plovdiv, pursuing Mathematics, Computer Science, and Information Technology and Full Stack Development with JavaScript at SoftUni. </h3>

 - 🔭 I’m currently working on my education.
 - ⚡ Fun fact: I love dancing and long walks.